List of Cheers characters: Esther Clavin

 Esther "Ma" Clavin (Frances Sternhagen) is the mother of Cliff Clavin (John Ratzenberger).

 Before her physical appearances, a lot is learnt about her, mainly through her son.
-As learned in "Sam Turns the Other Cheek" (1984), her husband Cliff Sr (Dick O'Neill) left her and their son behind.
+As learned in "Sam Turns the Other Cheek" (1984), her husband Cliff Sr. (Dick O'Neill) left her and their son behind.
 In the episode "Just Three Friends", when Cliff and Norm Peterson (George Wendt) make a prank call to her.
 It is first mentioned in the third season that Cliff lives with her, for which the other barflies mocked him.
 In the episode "Coach in Love Part 2", Cliff's mother is heard in a voice-over.
 When she asked if she could stop by and meet the gang, Cliff whispered under his breath "When Hell freezes over".

 Regardless, Esther ultimately appears in "Money Dearest" (1986), and becomes engaged to a wealthy man Duncan Fitzgerald (Richard Erdman) upon Cliff's urging.
 Cliff tries to persuade Esther to break off the engagement when Esther makes Duncan donate half his fortune to charity, but Duncan dies hours later, leaving her heartbroken.
 In season six, it was revealed that Cliff, contrary to his usual know-it-all personality at the bar, is actually quiet at home and his mother is actually "the real yapper in the family".
-Esther's appearances at the bar gives an insight into Cliff's know-it-all personality, as Esther spouts even more useless facts than Cliff; Frasier Crane (Kelsey Grammer) remarks that, after meeting Esther, he sees Cliff as "almost heroically" well-adjusted.
+Esther's appearances at the bar lend insight into Cliff's know-it-all personality, as Esther spouts even more useless facts than Cliff; psychiatrist Frasier Crane (Kelsey Grammer) remarks that after meeting Esther, he sees Cliff as "almost heroically" well-adjusted.

-One of Esther's pastimes is making pretzels in unintentionally unusual shapes, which Cliff brings them into the bar in "Second Time Around" (1986).
-Patrons find them awful tasting, but are unable to tell him without hurting Esther's feelings.
-Therefore, Cliff brings them again in other episodes.
+One of Esther's pastimes is making pretzels in unintentionally unusual shapes.
+When Cliff brings them into the bar in "Second Time Around" (1986), patrons find them awful tasting but are unable to tell him without hurting Esther's feelings, prompting Cliff to bring them in again on a handful of other occasions.
 In "The Last Angry Mailman" (1987), Esther sells their house, only to have it bulldozed and then replaced by a convenience store.
-Since then, they live in an apartment together, which first appears in "My Fair Clavin" (1987).
-In "Look Before You Sleep" (1993), witnessed by Sam Malone (Ted Danson), Cliff and Esther argue over their lives together, including how dateless Cliff is, but then apologize, which stuns Sam.
+Since then, Cliff and Esther live in an apartment together, which is first revealed in "My Fair Clavin" (1987).
+In "Look Before You Sleep" (1993) and as witnessed by Sam Malone (Ted Danson), Cliff and Esther argue over their lives together and how dateless Cliff is, but then apologize to one another, which stuns Sam.

-In her "Rebecca Gaines, Rebecca Loses" (1993), Cliff sends Esther to a senior center but then regrets it - until he discovers she is actually enjoying living there.
-However, when Cliff receives the first bill for her care, he quickly takes her back to the apartment.
+In her "Rebecca Gaines, Rebecca Loses" (1993), Cliff sends Esther to a senior center.
+He subsequently begins regretting it, until discovering Esther is actually enjoying living there.
+However, when Cliff receives the first bill for her care, he quickly brings his mother back to the apartment.